yaseminvatansever/Web-Scraping-TripAdvisor-Restaurant-Reviews/README.md

 # Web-Scraping-TripAdvisor-Restaurant-Reviews
-Web Scraping restaurant reviews and ratings from TripAdvisor
+Web scraping restaurant reviews and ratings from TripAdvisor